Larrieeee/Prototype-Bot/README.md

 **Context (Why Does This Exist):**

-Uh, quite simply, it's a prototype bot
+Uh, quite simply, it's a prototype bot.
+It has many prefixes, like 200 LOL.
+See prefix.py in the code-here branch for details

 **Bot Mechanics:**

-- Work in progress
--
+- What's Good: Responses with a "YOOOOO WHATS GOOD {your name}" -

 *Produced By: Tyrone#1455*